 But there is enormous scope for taking a closer look through some of these lenses that we use within evaluation.
 Just as Emily Keddell’s analysis of a predictive risk model identified the risk of gendering child maltreatment (which I layout in the series) in thinking about big-data and frontier innovations, we can equally apply both comprehensive gender and human rights lenses.
 The foundation of human rights are autonomy, liberty and dignity.
 From a human rights-based perspective, we must ensure that we not only avoid impinging on these foundations but what we do must strive to enhance them.

 I hope that the articles will provide some useful discussion and reference points for further explorations.
-You can find the articles on LinkedIn at the following link (they are publicly accessible, no account needed).
+You can find the articles at the following link (they are publicly accessible, no account needed).

 Jo Kaybryn is an international development consultant, currently directing evaluation frameworks, evaluation quality assurance services and leading evaluations for UN agencies and INGOs.